balani98/optimizer/Production_server_deployment.md

 * Add the same necessary files as mentioned in setting up local environment .
 * Restart the apache2 server :

-**Replacement of SSL certificates for production server :** If SSL certificates are expired , Get latest CRT file from Crossmedia IT and replace it with the existing CRT file located at `/etc/apache2/` .
-Change the path of CRT files at `etc/apache2/sites-enabled/` .
-Restart the apache2 server : ``.
+**Replacement of SSL certificates for production server :** If SSL certificates are expired , Get latest CRT file from Crossmedia IT and replace it with the existing CRT file located at `/etc/apache2/certificates-prod-new/` .
+Change the path of CRT files at `etc/apache2/sites-enabled/000-default.conf` .
+Restart the apache2 server : `sudo systemctl restart apache2`.

 **Checking the Logs in production server:** In case of any failures , you can check the apache2 logs at `/var/log/apache2/error.log`